ioccc-src/winner/2001/anonymous/README.md

 you recompile it okay?
 What if you run it on `anonymous` itself?
 Can you run the program successfully after it without recompiling?

-NOTE: if the 32-bit version cannot be compiled the script will at least run the alternate version of the [anonymous.ten](anonymous.ten.c) program.

-## Judges' remarks:

-Is emulation the sincerest form of flattery?
-This small program does quite a lot of bit twiddling.

 ### INABIAF - it's not a bug it's a feature! :-)